SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBInstance.md

 ```

 ### -AvailabilityZone
-The Amazon EC2 Availability Zone that the DB instance is created in.
+The Amazon EC2 Availability Zone that the instance is created in.
 Default: A random, system-chosen Availability Zone in the endpoint's AWS Region.
 Example: us-east-1d
 Constraint: The AvailabilityZone parameter can't be specified if the MultiAZ parameter is set to true.